Has-Needs/docs/Has-Needs_Project.md

 *This document presents Has-Needs, an emergent prosocial digitally sovereign architecture providing a "Web3.5" solution to systemic global problems.*

+*Has-Needs introduces a unique approach for resource coordination, humanitarian logistics, and digital sovereignty.*

 ---

 ## Background